|Missed a Chapter?||Content Warnings|

 The afternoon tea waiting in the garden could have provided nibbles for a couple of dozen people.
 Under normal circumstances, it would have been seen as wasteful – even when service and staff tended to get leftovers as perks, there were certain things that didn’t survive sitting out in the open for a couple of hours and needed to be binned.

-In this new world though, where you could pull whatever you want.
+In this new world though, you could pull anything you wanted from thin air.
 Unless it was a rocket launcher or a bioweapon.
 This was probably just “afternoon tea number four” or some other standard macro requirement that made entertaining as easy as a single thought.

 ‘Very new,’ she said, finally remembering that Milla had asked her a question.
 ‘I was a recruit for like five minutes before all this happened, but I’ve been doing a lot of homework to try and catch up to what I should know.’
 She placed a piece of delicate shortcake on her plate, then immediately covered it in a dollop of cream.
 ‘But, I guess it’s probably safe to assume I know nothing.’